Cassie818/MsaPhylo/README.md

 </li>

 <li> Theoretically, it can handle up to 1,024 protein sequences with an average alignment length of 1,024, but the actual capacity depends on memory requirements.</li>
-<li> To construct the phylogenetic tree, you can specify any layer from 1 to 12.
+<li> To construct the embedding tree, you can specify any layer from 1 to 12.
 It is recommended to use early layers, ranging from 2 to 5.</li>
+<li> The current implementation of the embedding tree lacks support for bootstrapping values; therefore, the original MSA is utilized instead.
+This functionality is scheduled for enhancement in future updates. </li>
 </ol>

 ## Citation